I-Al-Istannen/TogetherJavaBot/README.md

   * Mojang's Minecraft command parser
 * Logback and SLF4J
   * Logging
+* Maven
+  * Build system

-Some mayb Junit5 might join that list…
+Some day Junit5 might join that list…

 ## Contribute

 You are welcome to raise issues or suggestions in the issue tracker here.
 PRs are welcome too :)

+### Setting up a local dev environment
+1. You should probably clone this repository via `git clone https://github.com/I-Al-Istannen/TogetherJavaBot.git`
+2. Enter the cloned directory and set up your IDE of choice
+3. Copy the default bot config found in `src/main/resources` to another place and edit it to your heart's content.
+  If you copy it to a file called `realized.toml` in the root of this project it is already covered by an ignore rule.
+    * Edit the run configuration for the `ApplicationEntry` class to add an environment variable called `TJ_CONFIG_PATH` which contains the path to the config file.
+    * **OR** pass the path to the config as the first command line argument
+4. Set your bot token in the config
+5. Run the `org.togetherjava.ApplicationEntry` class

+#### Build instructions
+This project uses `Maven` as its build system.
+You can generate a jar file by running `mvn clean package` while inside the root of the project.
+The jar file can then be found in the `target` folder.

 ### Writing a new command
 1. Make a new class in the `org.togetherjava.command.commands` package.
   All classes in that package are automatically registered at runtime.
-2. Make sure the class *has a constructor that takes no arguments*!
+2. Make sure the class *has a constructor that takes no arguments* or takes a single `Toml` instance (the bot config).
 3. Implement the mandated method:
    ```java
    public LiteralCommandNode<CommandSource> getCommand(CommandDispatcher<CommandSource> dispatcher) {